MorokotSakal/api-smallsat/README.md

 ## Poster
 ![](./poster/api-smallsat.jpg)

 This episode will offer a close look at small satellites, what they are, their applications and benefits, and how they have been used to promote space and STEM education for fostering and kick-starting indigenous space programs in many countries around the world.

-Date: Wednesday, 2nd March, 2022
-Time: 12:00 PM – 1:00 PM
-Speaker: Mr. Morokot Sakal
-Platform: Zoom

 ## Slides
 ![](./img/Slide1.png)